marcj/angular2-localstorage/README.md

 **Note**: Define always a default value at the property you are using `@LocalStorage`.

-**Note**: The localStorage key is per default the property name.
+**Note**: The localstorage key is per default the property name.
 Define the first argument of `@LocalStorage` to set different one.

 **Note**: Please don't store circular structures as this library uses JSON.stringify to encode before using LocalStorage.